Webklex/sstb/README.md

 ## Introduction
 Prepare yourself for a short reading lesson (10-15 min) and make sure you understand how the bot operates before you actually use it.
 If you have any questions please feel free to create a new issue.
-If you have more than one question, just create several new issues :)
+If you have more than one question, just create several new issues.

 I've tried to explain the mechanics and used strategy as detailed as possible, but I'm sure I've missed something.
 It's also very likely that you encounter a bug.
 The bot is written for my own special use case and might behave differently if used in another context.

+**Please note:** I don't take any responsibility for any loss or problems you may experience.
+You'll use this software and any versions of it at your own risk.

 Please be careful and only use "play money".
 I'll wish you the best of luck and happy trading :)